-Therefore, the Commission finds that the parameters and guidelines expressly require claimants to claim indirect costs in the manner described in the Controller's claiming instructions, which in turn provide that an indirect cost rate may be developed in accordance with federal OMB guidelines or by using the state Form FAM-29C; and that claimant had notice of the parameters and guidelines and the claiming instructions, and did not challenge them when they were adopted.
+Therefore, the Commission finds that the parameters and guidelines expressly require claimants to claim indirect costs in the manner described in the Controller's claiming instructions, which in turn provide that an indirect cost rate may be developed in accordance with federal OMB guidelines, the state Form FAM-29C, the 7 percent default rate, or a higher expense percentage if the claimant can support its allocation basis.

-2. Claimant did not comply with the requirements of the claiming instructions in developing and applying its indirect cost rates for 2000-2001 and 2001-2002.
+2. Claimant did not comply with the requirements of the parameters and guidelines and claiming instructions in developing and applying its indirect cost rates for 2000-2001 and 2001-2002.
 Therefore, the Controller's reduction is correct as a matter of law and the recalculation of the indirect cost rate using claimant's federally approved rate was not act arbitrary, capricious, or entirely lacking in evidentiary support.

-In its audit of claimant's reimbursement claim for fiscal year 2000-2001 and 2001-2002, the Controller found that claimant "claimed indirect costs based upon an indirect cost rate of 47.3 percent and 47.8 percent respectively.
-The Controller found that this rate was prepared by an outside consultant allegedly "simplifying" OMB Circular A-21 methodology.91
+In its audit of claimant's reimbursement claims for fiscal years 2000-2001 and 2001-2002, the Controller found that claimant "claimed indirect costs based upon an indirect cost rate of 47.3 percent and 47.8 percent respectively.
+The Controller found that this rate was prepared by an outside consultant allegedly "simplifying" the OMB Circular A-21 methodology.
+97